 Inference Efficiency.
 In order to efficiently deploy DeepSeek-V2 for service, we first convert its parameters into the precision of FP8.
 In addition, we also perform KV cache quantization (Hooper et al., 2024; Zhao et al., 2023) for DeepSeek-V2 to further compress each element in its KV cache into 6 bits on average.
 Benefiting from MLA and these optimizations, actually deployed DeepSeek-V2 requires significantly less KV cache than DeepSeek 67B, and thus can serve a much larger batch size.
 We evaluate the generation throughput of DeepSeek-V2 based on the prompt and generation length distribution from the actually deployed DeepSeek 67B service.
-On a single node with 8 H800 GPUs, DeepSeek-V2 achieves a generation throughput exceeding 50K tokens per second, which is 5.76 times the maximum generation throughput of DeepSeek 67B.
+On a single node with 8 H800 GPUs, DeepSeek-V2 achieves a generation throughput of DeepSeek 67B.
 In addition, the prompt input throughput of DeepSeek-V2 exceeds 100K tokens per second.